 Evenson explores the dark depths of the human condition in these haunting horror stories "preoccupied with the uncanny, the unsettling, and the unknowable” (The Los Angeles Review).
 From the heart of a stuffed bear beating with the thump-thump pulse of a dead baby to a gloomy mine on a faraway planet where dust won’t stop seeping in, Evenson expertly blends horror, sci-fi, and noir themes into unshakable nightmares.
 Weird, edgy, and frightening, A Collapse of Horses makes for the perfect horror companion this October.

 Speaking of Evenson, the modern horror master hails this unnerving occult horror novel by Jason Hrivnak as "an unnerving and surreal meditation on the demons that haunt us and on the nature(s) of evil."
 High praise, indeed.
 Mutilation Song follows Thomas, a troubled man who hears voices.
 The most disturbing of the bunch is a demon entity called Dinn, who warps Thomas's fragile mental state with rants of secret training programs and occult practices designed to unleash the demons of tomorrow.
 Loved ones are to be avoided at all costs; behind every locked door lies a passageway to Hell.
 And according to Dinn's twisted words, the only way Thomas can survive is by committing himself to rituals of loneliness and pain.
-A haunting narrative that examines the hellfire of the human psyche, Mutilation Song will keep you reading well past All Hallows' Eve.
+A haunting narrative that examines the hellfire of the human psyche, Mutilation Song will keep you reading well past All Hallows' Eve (temporarily unavailable).

 Elizabeth Hand is a master scribe of the ghostly horror novel—for more spooky October reads, check out her Shirley Jackson Award-winning gothic tale, Wylding Hall.
 For the purposes of this list, however, we're shining a black light on her sumptuous narrative of ancient darkness in upstate New York.
 As far as Lit Moylan is concerned, her small-town life is utterly ordinary.
 Of course, a few eccentric theater types and unusual individuals prowl her hometown.
 Other than that, however, her days are ordinary.
 But everything changes when her godfather Axel Kern moves into the big house on the hill, and soon begins throwing depraved, drug-and-booze-fueled parties.
 Axel's gatherings light up the night.
 Yet they also possess a sinister purpose.
 While attending one such gathering, Lit touches a statue, and discovers she has much more of a role to play in this world than she ever thought possible.
 Blending small-town paranoia with a dark and decadent world of secret societies and ancient gods, Black Light is a sumptuous tale of late-night horror.